nepalez/attestor/README.md

 Basically the policy includes `Attestor::Validations` with additional methods to allow logical compositions.

-To create a policy as a `Struct` use the builder method:
+To create a policy as a `Struct` use the builder:

 ```ruby
 ConsistencyPolicy = Attestor::Policy.new(:debet, :credit) do